docker/docs/get-started/part2.md

 ## The app itself

 Create two more files, `requirements.txt` and `app.py`, and put them in the same folder with the `Dockerfile`.
-This will complete our app.

-The contents for these two new files is given below.
+This completes our app, which as you can see is quite simple.
+When the above `Dockerfile` is built into an image, `app.py` and `requirements.txt` will be present because of that `Dockerfile`'s `ADD` command, and the output from `app.py` will be accessible over HTTP thanks to the `EXPOSE` command.

 ### `requirements.txt`